Thomas-Basham/trout-tracker-wa-backend/web_scraper/README.md

 ### Data Handling

-- Instructions on how the scraped data is processed and stored.
+- Instructions on how the scraped data is processed and stored

 #### Contributions